 - Leopardus tigrinus pardinoides

 - Leopardus tigrinus oncilla

-However the latest taxonomic revision (2017) based on recent genetic studies proposes two subspecies pending further research:
+However the last Felidae taxonomy revision in 2017 based on genetic studies, proposed two subspecies pending further research:

 - Leopardus tigrinus tigrinus - northern South America south to Bolivia and north Argentina